Norma in Tisdale

 (Taken from the article Traveling with Children: Part 1 – Along the Way)

 Keeping occupied is your biggest challenge.
 Let your child choose toys to take on the trip and pack a small basket or box with them.
-Realize that what you pack to use during the trip should not have so many small pieces that, if one falls on the floor, the toy is no longer appealing (for example, puzzles are a definite no-no).
+Realise that what you pack to use during the trip should not have so many small pieces that, if one falls on the floor, the toy is no longer appealing (for example, puzzles are a definite no-no).

 Toy phones are great, especially if you have two.
 When the noise level gets too high, suggest talking to one another on the phone.
 Simple art supplies are excellent travelers, too.
 Save any computer paper you would otherwise waste, punch holes in it, and make a simple art notebook for your child.
-A hard-side notebook not only holds paper but also provides a hard surface for coloring and drawing.
+A hard-side notebook not only holds paper but also provides a hard surface for colouring and drawing.
 If your child's creativity lags, feel free to make suggestions: draw a bridge, a cornfield, our van, etc. Then be sure to say, "We're going to show those pictures to Grandma when we get there."

 Another way to help keep your children occupied on a trip is to make certain you don't withdraw totally from them.
 There is something hypnotic about driving along an interstate; you find yourself withdrawing and thinking your own thoughts.
 Be sure to involve yourself with the children some of the time—sing songs together, play word games, talk about what you will do when you arrive, etc. And take some of their tapes to play on the car tape deck.
 If you have only one preschool child in the car, you can help keep him or her occupied by riding in the back seat part of the time.